Canal station: Union Station and CA&E service

 Union Station had been built in 1888 and was located on the Chicago River a few blocks from Canal.
 The station was consequently often used as a gateway to go to the west side for people leaving Union Station.
 Ridership was such that a second entrance was added onto Clinton Street in 1914.

 The Canal station and its surroundings were destroyed by a fire in the early morning of March 15, 1922.
 The fire, which killed a firefighter, was such that trains were blocked from reaching the Canal station or points beyond for the next several days due to the warping of the tracks.
 The fire necessitated a rebuild of the station.

 Union Station was rebuilt in 1925, and the new station was located closer to Canal, one block away.
 It included a transfer point to the Canal station.
+Because the rebuilt terminal's headhouse and concourse stood on opposite sides of Canal Street, connected by an underground passageway, Canal station itself sat directly above the south tracks and was linked to the concourse by a direct, weather-protected walkway.
 The Aurora Elgin and Chicago Railway (AE&C) was an interurban that had been in service since August 25, 1902, and using the Metropolitan's Garfield Park branch, main line, and Wells Street Terminal since March 11, 1905.
 Bankrupt in the aftermath of World War I, it was reorganized into the Chicago Aurora and Elgin Railroad (CA&E) in 1921.
 Despite this usage, the CA&E did not begin stopping at Canal until the Union Station reconstruction on August 1, 1927.